5 Ways to Get More Done with Motorq Fuse Assistant

 Once the initial results are returned, teams can continue investigating with questions such as:

-- Which vehicles have increased idling compared to the previous month?
+- Which vehicles have increased idling compared to last month?

 - What is the estimated fuel cost associated with this idling activity?

-- Are there specific regions or locations contributing to higher idle times?
+- Are certain locations or regions contributing to higher idle times?

-- Which vehicles consistently appear among the highest idling assets?
+- Which vehicles consistently rank among the highest idling assets?

 Rather than treating idling analysis as a standalone reporting exercise, teams can use Fuse Assistant to move from identification to investigation in a single conversation, helping them understand not just where idling is occurring, but why.